Sagaille/ft_containers/README.md

 # ft_container_push

 ## Implement 3 containers of the C++ standard template library : vector, stack and map (C++98 standard).

-## Use of this project isn't just to master the containers but to handle templates and getting used to generic programming.
+Use of this project isn't just to master the containers but to handle templates and getting used to generic programming.
-## Doing a Red Black binary search tree was also a good exercise.

 We use cppreference.com and cplusplus.com as main reference.
 Some usefull references and tips: